DawnScience/dawn-doc/org.dawnsci.documentation.developer/source/plotting.rst

     ps = finder.find("plot_server")               # find plot server
     ps.updateGui("Plot View", guiBean)            # send the GUI bean to the client ps.setData("Plot View", plotData)             # fire plot data to it

-NB for 1D datasets, the two modes are equivalent.

 The GUI can be sent additional information to change the presentation of the plot or the state of any analyses.
 Here is an example of setting such a parameter::